Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The 2D Toppling View in RocSlope2 allows you to display a two-dimensional view of your model.
 The view displays model lengths and angles as well as applied and resultant forces.
 To display the 2D Toppling View:

-• Select 2D View 2D Icon on the Views toolbar.
+2. Select Views > 2D View 2D Icon in the toolbar.

 Toppling 2D View

-2D Toppling View can be displayed individually by turning off the 3D Toppling View by clicking 3D View
+The 2D Toppling View can be displayed individually by toggling the 3D View 3D Icon icon.

-To restore the split-screen view in RocSlope2, double click on anywhere off the model in the 3D Toppling View or click on All Analyses icon.
+• To restore the split-screen view in RocSlope2, double click on anywhere off the model in the 3D Toppling View or click on the All Analyses all analyses icon.

 11.0 Display Options